 Taking high tea at the Victoria Falls Hotel is a tradition as old as tourism in Victoria Falls itself.
 Pull up a chair on Stanley’s Terrace and let the afternoon sun, gentle clink of china and distant roar of the waterfall take you back in time.
 Read on for a full review of afternoon tea at the Victoria Falls Hotel.

-At the top of a vast sloping lawn is the Victoria Falls Hotel.
+At the top of a vast sloping lawn is the Victoria Falls Hotel, in the town of Victoria Fall, Zimbabwe.
 The hotel was built in 1904 and is a perfect example of Edwardian elegance.
 The hotel’s Stanley Terrace overlooks the perfectly maintained gardens.

 Look past the neatly cut grass and you will see the hillside descend dramatically away towards the Zambezi river thundering below.
 From the Stanley Terrace, you can see the Victoria Falls Bridge and if the water is high, the spray from the Victoria Falls.